Leicester prison is a men’s prison in the centre of Leicester.

 Every person at Leicester Prison has a right to feel safe.
 The staff are responsible for their safeguarding and welfare at all times.

-Peer workers are on site to provide help and support to residents going through difficult times.
+Peer workers are on site to provide help and support to prisoners going through difficult times.
 ‘Listeners’ are similar but are selected, trained and supported by the Samaritans.
 They offer 24/7 confidential support to prisoners in distress and help reduce levels of self-harm.

 All safeguarding processes are overseen by Leicester Safeguarding Adults Board.

-A chaplaincy team serves the staff and residents of all faiths and none, offering help and support to anyone at a time of crisis.
+A chaplaincy team serves the staff and prisoners of all faiths and none, offering help and support to anyone at a time of crisis.
 The team helps to resettle men released back into the community in the Leicester area.

 Arrival and first night